Ahuge/cpp_happy_fun_time/README.md

 # cpp_happy_fun_time
-Work from the classes that @jlgerber is teaching.
+Work from the classes that jgerber is teaching.